 "You might have a legal problem, but don't let the problem have you..."

 Whether you are charged with a DUI, DWI, or other more complex charges, we are experienced, tenacious and dedicated to protecting our clients’ legal rights.
 You may have a legal problem, but the question is: does the problem have you?
 We are here to help you.
 The government’s lawyers aggressively prosecute criminal charges.
 You deserve the utmost level of diligence and competence in your legal representation.
-Call 301-279-8773 or contact us online today for a free consultation and a fee quote or call to schedule a Free Initial Consultation.
+Call 301-279-8773 or contact us online today for a consultation and a fee quote or call to schedule an Initial Consultation.

 A Confession Alone, Without Corroboration as to Corpus Delicti Is Not Enough to Convict a Defendant In a Criminal Case